 Thank you to everyone who participated in the Fiber-Reinforced Concrete Countertop Casting Demonstration.
 It was great having so many of you there with a lot of really good questions.
 We can’t wait to see you in more of the Saturday morning demonstrations.

 For those who couldn’t make it to this weeks concrete countertop casting session, we’ve pulled together a few photographs and videos from the class so you can follow along.

-In this weekly series of demonstrations we’re using many of the innovative concrete countertop products available at CHENG Concrete Exchange Online Store.
-Prior to this week we started the project by building the countertop form for a set of cabinets at our new store in Berkeley, CA. And then cast the countertop using traditional concrete casting methods and Charcoal CHENG Pro-Formula Concrete Countertop Mix.
-This weekend we’re using CHENG D-FRC Casting Mix to make the same counter at 1/3 the weight.
+In this weekly series of demonstrations we’re using many of the innovative concrete countertop products available at Concrete Exchange Online Store.
+Prior to this week we started the project by building the countertop form for a set of cabinets at our new store in Berkeley, CA. And then cast the countertop using traditional concrete casting methods and Charcoal CX Pro-Formula Concrete Countertop Mix.
+This weekend we’re using SureCrete D-FRC Casting Mix to make the same counter at 1/3 the weight.
 What does the D-FRC stand for?
 Decorative Fiber Reinforced Concrete, when choosing a name for the product group we settled on the one that conveyed the mix was a fiber-reinforced concrete for decorative precast projects.

 We started off the session with a discussion of the mold that was constructed on a 3/4″ thick melamine base out of 2″ Concrete Countertop Forms with an interior form made of 1-1/2″ Concrete Countertop Forms.
 The casting table was equipped with a table vibrator to help minimize air pockets in the concrete while casting.

 The 2″ form has been sealed with 100% silicone window and door sealant and 2″ thick sink knockout was has been placed to create an opening for the under-mount stainless steel by Elkay.
 For more details on constructing the mold for this concrete countertop, be sure to check out the mold making demonstration post here.